userbradley/documentation.breadnet.co.uk/docs/certifications/google-certs/gcp-architect/gcp-architect-1.md

 Trading capital expense for Variables Expense.

-You are benifiting from the 'Economic of Scale' where the cloud provider gets the best deals for you.
+You are benefiting from the 'Economic of Scale' where the cloud provider gets the best deals for you.

-You no longer need to spend money running a datacentre.
+You no longer need to spend money running a datacenter.

 Allows you to go global in minutes.

-* * *
+---

 GCP is one of the top 3 cloud providers, the other are AWS and Azure